Search

 • Teach him basic commands.
 Commands like “stay” and “down” will help you to stop his aggressive behaviors before they get out of control.

 • Reward good behavior.
 Just like any other dog, your German Shepherd should be rewarded using positive reinforcement.
 You can give him healthy treats, or if he isn’t motivated by food, give him his favorite toy or play his favorite games.
-This positive reinforcement will help him associate being calm with positive consequences,” says Wag Walking.

 You should never brush off your German Shepherd’s aggression, as it can quickly escalate when not dealt with.
 Stay calm and consistent, and your patience will pay off.

-Your German Shepherd Has Social Anxiety
+2. Your German Shepherd Has Social Anxiety

 Two German Shepherds Playing

 It can be easy to understand his raised hackles if they mostly occur when he is around new pets or people.
-Your German Shepherd may also show other signs of anxiety such as:
+Your German Shepherd may also show other signs of anxiety, such as:

-If your dog is struggling with anxiety – especially if it’s causing aggression or extreme fear and nervousness – then you will need to step in and help.
 The last thing you want is for your German Shepherd to be labeled as an aggressive dog simply because he does not know how to control himself due to his anxiety or fear when meeting new people and animals.

 Let’s look at how we can address this: